-Although there are no Category I or II wetlands on site, the amendment is scheduled to be heard by the Waterways Commission on January 11, 2024 since Seaton Creek runs through the amendment site.
+Although there are no Category I or II wetlands on site, the amendment was heard by the Waterways Commission on January 11, 2024, since Seaton Creek runs through the amendment site.
+The Waterways Commission approved the application with the condition that the application come back to the Commission for additional review at the adoption round of the land use applications.
+The Adoption Round of the land use amendment application, Ordinance 2024-516, was reviewed and approved by the Waterways Commission on September 12, 2024.